jqno/equalsverifier/docs/_errormessages/bigdecimal-equality.md

     }
     ```

-    Unfortunately it is difficult to confirm this has been done.
-This check will then want disabling by suppressing `Warning.BIGDECIMAL_EQUALITY`
+    Unfortunately it is imporssible for EqualsVerifier to confirm this has been done.
+Therefore, you still need to suppress
-    and will not catch regressions.
+    `Warning.BIGDECIMAL_EQUALITY` in this case.

 If performance is important then you will want to consider the costs of using `BigDecimal` and of where and how normalisation
 is achieved.
 Option 2 performs the work when objects are stored in a `HashSet` or used as keys in a `HashMap`.
 Option 3